 Although I'm not the only blogger who writes regularly about raw feeding, I'm one of the few who regularly posts reviews about raw dog food.
 My goal is to help raise awareness of raw, help change the opinion that raw feeding is a “trendy new diet.”

-That changed when a raw food brand that is charging $15/pound for a protein that I can get for $5/pound told me that what people can afford depends on their priorities. .
+That changed when a raw food brand that is charging $15/pound for a protein that I can get for $5/pound told me that what people can afford depends on their priorities.
+Ummmm, what????

 Are you saying that my dogs aren't a priority, because I won't pay for raw dog food that is priced 200% higher than what I currently pay?

 I'm more than positive that this isn't the message the brand was trying to convey; maybe the person was saying that if I cut back on other expenses, I'd be able to afford their expensive food.
-It's obvious that I'm not the brand's target audience, and I don't think my readers are either because most of the pet parents I speak with are looking for ways to reduce their budget.
+It's obvious that I'm not the brand's target market, and I don't think my readers are either because most of the pet parents I speak with are looking for ways to reduce their budget.

-Personally, unless the food is 100% balanced for each of my dogs (every dog is different), arrives at my door, and someone stops by to pick up and analyze our dogs' poop – giving me a weekly status report – the food is too expensive.
+Personally, unless the food is 100% balanced for each of my dogs (every dog is different), arrives at my door, and someone stops by to pick up and analyze our dogs' poop – giving me a weekly status report for each dog – the food is too expensive.

 30 Ways I Prioritize My Dogs